google/digitalbuildings/ontology/docs/meter_systems.md

 Please see the [connections documentation](connections.md) for a description of this connection type.

-#### Connect the Loadtype Entities and Electrical Infrastructure to the Meter Entities via `MEASURES` Connections
+#### Connect the Loadtype Entities to the Meter Entities using a `MEASURES_TYPE` Connection and Electrical Infrastructure to the Meter Entities via `MEASURES` Connection

-Add a `MEASURES` connection to each loadtype entity and to each entity representing the electrical infrastructure to indicate which meter(s) provides data for them.
+Add a `MEASURES_TYPE` connection to each loadtype entity as described above and a `MEASURES` connection to each entity representing the electrical infrastructure to indicate which meter(s) provides data for them.
 If a component if the electrical infrastructure is not measured by any meters then this connection can be omitted.

 #### Connect the Meter Entities to each other with either a `PARTIALLY_AGGREGATES` or a `FULLY_AGGREGATES` Connection